 - A. No person on show grounds, including but not limited to, barns, stalls, parking areas and show arena, may treat a horse in an inhumane manner, which includes but is not limited to the following: - Placing an object in a horse's mouth so as to cause undue discomfort or distress; - Tying a horse in a manner as to cause undue discomfort or distress in a stall, trailer or when longeing or riding; - 3.
-Letting blood from a horse; - Use of inhumane training techniques or methods, poling or striking horse's legs with objects (i.e. tack poles, jump poles, etc.); - 5.
-Use of inhumane equipment, including, but not limited to, saw tooth bits, hock hobbles, tack collars, or tack hackamores; - Any item or appliance that restricts the movement or circulation of the tail; or, - 7.
+Letting blood from a horse; - 4.
+Use of inhumane training techniques or methods, poling or striking horse's legs with objects (i.e. tack poles, jump poles, etc.); Elevated logs must be round and elevated no more than 12" in a standard block or cup. - 5.
+Use of inhumane equipment, including, but not limited to, saw tooth bits, hock hobbles, tack collars, or tack hackamores; - 6.
+Any item or appliance that restricts the movement or circulation of the tail; or, - 7.
 Intentional inhumane treatment which results in bleeding. - B. IMMEDIATE REPORT BY SHOW MANAGEMENT.
 Upon discovery by any show official of inhumane treatment, show management shall immediately report the matter to the Association. - C. ACCEPTED STANDARD OF CONDUCT MEASUREMENT.
 The standard by which conduct or treatment will be measured is that which a reasonable person, informed and experienced in generally accepted equine training and exhibition procedures would determine to be cruel, abusive and inhumane.
 See Rules GR-066.
 A. 1., GR-070.
 A., GR-070.
 D., SC-075 and SC-160.
 P. - D. OWNER, TRAINER, EXHIBITOR REPONSIBILITY.
 The owner/trainer/ exhibitor are each responsible for a horse's condition and treatment while on the show grounds including but not limited to, barns, stalls, parking area and show arena.
 The owner/trainer/exhibitor is responsible for the actions of any and all employees while under their employment with regard to inhumane treatment.